SS Florida (1931): Cruise liner

 After World War II, the ship was converted into a one-class liner.
 Accommodations included 196 staterooms, most featuring upper and lower berths and wash basins.
 Some cabins had additional features such as sofa beds or extra upper berths.
 Only about 42 cabins included private bathrooms.
 Public amenities on board included a dining room, cocktail lounge, and a small ballroom.
 The ship was considered more spartan than its contemporaries, but it maintained a loyal customer base.

-A brief service from Miami to Nassau, was attempted in 1954, to compete with the Eastern Steamship Line, but the ship soon returned to its established Miami-Havana schedule.
+A brief service from Miami to Nassau, was attempted in 1954, to compete with the Eastern Steamship Lines, but the ship soon returned to its established Miami-Havana schedule.
 Florida was transferred to Liberian registry in 1955, due to increasing labor costs in the United States.

 During the 1950s, a cruise from Miami to Havana, aboard Florida cost $42 per person, which included transportation, two nights aboard ship, a day in Havana, and all meals.
 The ship also carried automobiles, allowing Cuban passengers to bring their vehicles to the United States, for shopping and travel.